unity8-team/miral/tasks_for_the_interested_reader.md

  - Shadows, animations and other "effects".

+ - Titlebar toolkits.
+We shouldn't have both the server and client drawing these (as can be seen with gnome-terminal).

+ - Menu integration with toolkits.
+We should probably support dbus menus.

  - Add virtual workspaces.
 A virtual workspace represents a group of surfaces that can be switched away from (hidden) or to (shown) in a single action.
    Each surface belongs in a single virtual workspace.
 A virtual workspace